mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Messages from `external` senders containing proposal types other than the above MUST be rejected as malformed.
 New proposal types defined in the future MUST define whether they may be sent by `external` senders.
-A column is defined in the relevant IANA registry ({{mls-proposal-types}}) to reflect this property.
+The "Ext" column in the MLS Proposal Types registry ({{mls-proposal-types}}) reflects this property.

 #### External Senders Extension